Luisiana: Demographics

-In the 2020 census, the population of Luisiana, Laguna, was 20,859 people, with a density of sigfig 20,859/73.31.
+In the 2024 census, the population of Luisiana, Laguna, was 21,824 people, with a density of sigfig 21,824/73.31.

 Economy

 Luisiana is basically an agricultural town.
-At the población, there are only a few commercial establishments which cater to the basic services of the people.
-Most of them still go to Santa Crúz to do their shopping or marketing and to avail themselves of other services not available in their town.
+At the poblacion, there are only a few commercial establishments which cater to the basic services of the people.
+Most of them still go to Santa Cruz to do their shopping or marketing and to avail themselves of other services not available in their town.

-Sources of income of the people of Luisiana are mainly focused on agriculture such as copra, pandan, palay, bamboo and bunliw, with light industry base and service-sector economy.
+Income sources of the people of Luisiana mainly include agriculture, such as copra, pandan, palay, bamboo and bunliw, with a light industry base and service-sector economy.
 Piggery and poultry farming are also an additional income.

 Education

 The Luisiana Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.